Last updated · June 2026

 Privacy

-Trip Pocket keeps your travel ideas on your phone, not on our servers.
-There's no account to sign up for, no cloud sync of your screenshots, and nothing for us to sell.
-This page covers what data the app touches, where it goes, and how long it sticks around.
+Trip Pocket saves your travel ideas and syncs them across your devices through our own service, so the café you saved on your phone is there on your iPad too.
+This page covers what data the app collects, where it goes, and how long it sticks around.

 The short version